cheechonghian/about_me/README.md

 ### Fun Stuff:

 **Mar 2018** Build a 3D‑printed Arduino robot to follow a black line on a white floor.
+- For an practical engineering module, _PS9886 Making and Tinkering_, designed for science students to build car-like robots from scratch.
 - My First Robot!<br>
 ![](https://github.com/cheechonghian/about_me/blob/main/0_undergrad/my_first_robot.gif)